 Scottish Funding Council - via Food and Drink Network "Identifying environmental factors which cause variation in fatty acid composition in rapeseed oil". £5K.
 P.I.
 (Co-I's; Prof Paul Hallett and Prof David Salt).

 BSc Environmental Science

-MSc Environmental Science (Joint with Prof. Graeme Paton and Dr Vasilis Louca)
+MSc Environmental Science (Joint with Dr Vasilis Louca)

 EV3801 / EV5800: Environmental Analysis

 SS5805: Land Use and the Changing Environment on Deeside (Joint with Prof. Graeme Paton)

 PL3309 / SS5305: Soils for Food Security

 Page 1 of 8 Results 1 to 10 of 78

 Identification of genomic loci regulating grain iron content in aus rice undertwo irrigation management systemsFood and Energy Security, e329Contributions to Journals: Articles